3v401/HackTheBox/Builder/README.md

 ```
 java -jar jenkins-cli.jar -s http://<JENKINS_SERVER>:8080 help "@/etc/passwd"
 ```

+Why the path `/etc/passwd`?
+Searching the `/etc/passwd` file on a Unix or Linux system is crucial for both administrative and security purposes because it contains vital information about all user accounts on the system.
+This file lists usernames, user IDs, group IDs, home directories, and default shells for each user, though it does not contain actual passwords, which are stored in `/etc/shadow` (we will check it later).
+For system administrators, `/etc/passwd` is essential for managing user accounts and auditing the system to identify any unusual or unauthorized entries.
+From a security perspective, attackers often target this file during reconnaissance to gather information about user accounts, which can be used for privilege escalation, targeted password attacks, and other exploitative activities.
+Understanding the details and configurations of user accounts helps both in maintaining system integrity and in identifying potential security vulnerabilities.

 (pic7)

+(pic8)

+No contents for `java -jar jenkins-cli.jar -s 'http://10.10.11.10:8080' help "@/etc/shadow"`.

 ?Nonetheless, we don' t find any example of how to implement it.
 So let's look on Google " CVE-2024-23897 proof of concept" and you will find the following site: https://github.com/3yujw7njai/CVE-2024-23897?